dimakatsoseleb/alx-system_engineering-devops/README.md

-Creates script that removes all letters c and C from the input.
+Script that display all users and their home directories,sorted by users